mysterymath/lcc6502/C_Standard_Design_Implications.md

   at zero.
 This means it cannot simply support null-terminated strings.
 * Neither of the character ROM encodings for ATASCII and PETSCII have a null character at zero.
-* String literals need not be strings (they can contain `'\0'` anywhere within), but the standard requires their value ends in a null character.
-* The implementation should provide C-style null-terminated string literals, since there's no other way to achieve C89 compatibility.
-* The implementation should also provide macros that wrap string literals.
-These allow producing non-null-terminated strings, which can include null-valued characters in strings, which are meaningful in some target character sets.
-  * For example:
-    * `_ATASCII("\0")` would produce `🖤` in ATASCII.
-    * `_ATASCII("Hello")` would produce `Hello` in ATASCII, not null-terminated.
-    * `_ANTIC("Hello")` would produce `Hello` in ANTIC display codes, not null-terminated.
-    * `_PETSCII_U("HELLO")` would produce `HELLO` in unshifted PETSCII, not null-terminated.
-    * `_PETSCII_S("Hello")` would produce `Hello` in shifted PETSCII, not null-terminated.
-    * Given `const char kHello[] = "Hello";`, the value of `sizeof(kHello)` is 6.
-    * Given `const char kHello[] = _ATASCII("Hello");`, the value of `sizeof(kHello)` is 5.
-    * `_PETSCII_U("Hello")` would produce a compile error, since lowercase letters are unmapped in unshifed PETSCII.
-  * The implementation should provide a way to define such macros and their corresponding mappings from ASCII to execution character sets.
-  * No mechanism is provided to change the default interpretation of character literals, since such literals would no longer work with routines designed for C strings.
-This behavior is sufficiently dangerous to require explicit denotation in the source text.

 2.2.2 [Character display semantics](https://port70.net/~nsz/c/c89/c89-draft.html#2.2.2)